Introduction

 What you've learned

-In this tutorial, you learned how to set up a CesiumJS project to view an iModel using both Cesium functions and the Mesh Export API.
+In this tutorial, you learned how to set up a CesiumJS project to view an iModel using Cesium functions.